ComPlat/ChemistryKnowledgeBase/doc/ChemExtension.md

   * DisplayNumberNotNull: Shows a number only if not null

-The following templates are placeholders to indicate a problem:
+The following templates are placeholders to indicate a problem.
+All of them have two mandatory
+parameters: *date* and *author*.
+The date-format is arbitrary since it's only used for displaying purposes for now.
+They are rendered as kind of notification hints/reminders for content creators.
   * MissingMolecule
   * FaultyMolecule
   * MissingInvestigation